wp-plugins/chronosly-events-calendar/README.txt

+= HTML TEMPLATES =

+On our duty toward constant improvement we realized that many of our clients would benefit greatly if Chronosly was even easier to customize.

+That’s why <a target="_new" href="http://www.chronosly.com/blog/html-templates-new-feature-for-developers/?utm_source=wordpress.com&utm_medium=referral&utm_campaign=WP2HTML_Templates">HTML Templates</a> were included in Chronosly FREE and FULL versions.

 = FULL VERSION - TEMPLATE CUSTOMIZATION =

 <a target="_new" href="http://www.chronosly.com/pricing/?utm_source=wordpress.com&utm_medium=referral&utm_campaign=WP2Pricing">Chronosly FULL VERSION</a> also offers **tools to become a powerful WordPress FULL EDITABLE event calendar** plugin for advanced users.

-Chronosly features as **HTML Templates** and Drag and Drop system tools allow developers and users with programming skills to customize all templates without restrictions.
+Chronosly **Drag and Drop system and Editing tools** allow developers and users with programming skills to customize all templates without restrictions.

 == Screenshots ==